ihosse/MiniBreakout/README.md

 # MiniBreakout
-Simplified version of Breakout (1976) - Part of an exercise proposed in my Unity engine course (Change Scenes, Canvas and Simples Physics example).
+Simplified version of Breakout (1976) - Part of an exercise proposed in my Unity engine course (change scenes, canvas and simples physics example).

 ## Instructions:
 - Use the arrow keys to move.